arpesh28/VidJot-App/README.md

 # VidJot-App
-App that is used to add ideas
+App that is used to add ideas Using Node.js

 Developed using HTML, CSS, BOOTSTRAP, NODEJS